 Scary stories for young adults

-Some people have shared that they never received a medical diagnoses from a doctor, but were told by coaches or friends that it’s Osgood Schlatter due to the lump under the knee.
-They basically ignored it for years, never getting it checked by a doctor.
+Some people have shared that they never received a medical diagnoses from a doctor.
+Later on were told by coaches or friends that it’s Osgood Schlatter due to the lump under the knee.
 They later found that more damage had been done, affecting the ACL from parts of the broken lump (scar tissue).
-They had to then have surgery, which helped temporarily until more scar tissue started to break off.
-So make sure you get checked by a Doctor early!!

 Warming up is so important